 This recipe is so easy to make it almost doesn’t require any instructions.
 Plus, it makes use of very basic ingredients, yet it yields a super tasty soup!

 First, sauté the aromatics in a pot: onion and garlic.
 Next, add quartered mushrooms and sauté for another 3-5 minutes.

-Cover with in water and add the remaining vegetables.
-I went with a combination of white radish, carrot, potatoes, and corn.
-The radish becomes super tender and absorb all the flavors of the broth, while the carrot and corn bring natural sweetness.
+Cover with water and add the remaining vegetables.
+I went with a combination of white radishes, carrots, potatoes, and corn.
+The radish becomes super tender and absorbs all the flavors of the broth, while the carrot and corn bring natural sweetness.
 To season, we have salt, sugar, and ground black pepper.

 Finally, cook the macaroni until al dente, drain, and add to the soup.
 Divide between serving bowls, garnish with chopped cilantro, and serve piping hot!

-- Can I omit the corn?
-Yes, if you don't have corn on hand, simply omit.
+Yes, if you don’t have corn on hand, simply omit it.

 - 4 cloves of garlic minced